-A.R.
-200. A goalkeeper takes a goal kick on a muddy field, and the ball goes only six yards.
+- A.R.
+16.2.a.
+A goalkeeper takes a goal kick on a muddy field, and the ball goes only six yards.
 The goalkeeper then picks up the ball and punts it.
 RULING: Illegal play.
 The ball must leave the penalty area.
-The goal kick shall be retaken.

-A.R.
-201. A player clearly is in an offside position when a ball is kicked to him or her from a goal kick, and the player receives the ball and scores a goal.
+The goal kick shall be retaken. - A.R.
+16.2.b.
+A player clearly is in an offside position when a ball is kicked to him or her from a goal kick, and the player receives the ball and scores a goal.
 RULING: Goal.
-A player cannot be offside directly from a goal kick.

-A.R.
-202. Rule 16.2 and Rule 13.2 seem to be in conflict.
+A player cannot be offside directly from a goal kick. - A.R.
+16.2.c.
+Rule 16.2 and Rule 13.2 seem to be in conflict.
 What is the difference?
 RULING: There is no conflict.
 In both instances, the ball is not in play until it has left the penalty area.
 On goal kicks, opponents shall not enter the penalty area until the ball leaves the area.
 On free kicks taken from within the penalty area by the defending team, opponents shall not enter the area and shall not come within 10 yards of the ball until it is in play.